Steelcase Inc. (SCS) CEO Jim Keane on Q1 2021 Results - Earnings Call Transcript

 Dave Sylvester

-Thank you Jim and good morning everyone.
+Thank you Jim, and good morning everyone.
 There is a lot of material to cover this morning.
-So I will start by summarizing a few key takeaways.
+So, I will start by summarizing a few key takeaways.

 First, the management team took decisive and broad-based actions to reduce our cost structure due to the unprecedented nature and speed of the government required closures across many of our markets, which ultimately drove the 41% revenue decline.
-As a result, our first-quarter adjusted operating loss of $35 million was approximately $70 million smaller than it would have been had we not taken such aggressive actions as quickly as we did.
+As a result, our first quarter adjusted operating loss of $35 million was approximately $70 million, smaller than it would have been had we not taken such aggressive actions as quickly as we did.

 Second, strong accounts receivable collections and a significant increase in customer deposits contributed to sustaining our very strong liquidity position at the end of the quarter, which approximated $800 million and included $162 million of COLI balances.